At the beginning of the softball season I got a note from Regis head softball coach Jim Deignan about the Ramblers’ upcoming season:

 “We have had our ups and downs with scoring, but I think we’re really working well as a team considering we’re pretty new this year,” sophomore Emma Wahl said.

-After their loss to McDonell the girls packed into their cars and headed to Altoona to finish up a darkness-delayed game with Cadott in which they were trailing 19-0 after two innings.
+After their loss to McDonell the girls packed into their cars and headed to Altoona to finish up a darkness-delayed game with Cadott in which the Ramblers were trailing 19-0 after two innings.

 It was a cold, windy and miserable evening.
 But the girls didn’t seem discouraged.
 Before taking the field, one girl turned to her brother and gestured by making an L and an inverted L with her fingers.